fbpx

 Call For Treatment:

-robaxin addiction
+methocarbamol addiction

 Dependency on this muscle relaxant often occurs because the prescribed dose no longer feels effective for the person taking it.
 To counter this, risky behaviors, such as taking more than the prescribed dose, often develop.

-What Is Robaxin?
+What Is Methocarbamol?

 The drug works by disrupting the pain receptors in the brain, which can also reduce muscle spasms.
 Pain is reduced due to fewer or less severe muscle spasms, and also by blocking the pain signals that are normally sent to the brain.

-Dependency rates to Robaxin are typically low, especially compared to similar drugs such as lorazepam.
-However, addiction is possible, and if it occurs, it usually requires specialized treatment.
 For this reason, it is always recommended to only take this medication as prescribed by a doctor and to never increase the dosage or use it recreationally.

 1. You’re Dependent on Another Substance, Too